Last updated: March 16, 2021

 Perkins was not always popular and often seen as controversial.
 Labor leaders argued that one of their members should hold her post, and disagreed with many of her legislative stands, such as the minimum wage.
 Her relations with the media were never cordial and at times dismal.
 And because of her determined influence in creating and implementing New Deal legislation, the political right saw her as a threat and a target.
 Accusing her of radicalism, conservative members of the House in 1939 brought a resolution to the Judiciary Committee to inquire into impeachment proceedings against her.
 A dramatic, heartfelt appearance by Perkins swayed the committee, and the impeachment inquiry fizzled.
 However, Perkins remained a controversial member of Roosevelt's cabinet to the end of her term.

 After Roosevelt’s death, she continued to work in President Truman’s administration developing the United States Civil Service Commission.
 In 1953, she left the government to lecture, write, and teach.
+She often returned to her family's home, the Perkins Family Homestead in Newcastle, Maine, where she had spent her childhood summers.
 Perkins died in 1965.
 The London Times commented that Perkins was “one of the chief architects of the New-Deal,” imbued with a “true sense of justice and humanity.”

 Located on a quiet residential street, this 1914 Colonial Revival townhouse is typical of the finely detailed urban residential building constructed in the Sheridan-Kalorama neighborhood of Washington, D.C. in the early twentieth century.
 The character of the three story, three bay, brick townhouse and its setting have remained intact from its time of construction, to when Frances Perkins resided there from 1937 to 1940, to today.
 Preserving this building is an important way to remember the groundbreaking contributions of Frances Perkins.